 In very rare cases, the doctor may recommend treatments like topical therapy, laser therapy, and cryotherapy.
 These treatments cure each lesion separately and may need a couple of sessions to finish (10).

 Prevention: It spreads through skin contact, and therefore practicing good hygiene helps.
 Also, control the spread of rashes by keeping them covered and not scratching them (10).
 Read more on this infection here.

 Some diseases caused by bacteria also come with skin rashes or lesions.
 Here are the most common ones.

 7. Scarlet fever

 - It is caused by ‘type A’ Streptococcal bacteria that also cause strep throat.
-The bacteria release a toxin that causes the red itchy rashes.

 - Also known as scarlatina, scarlet fever comes with a characteristic red rash, along with high fever and sore throat.

 - The most common symptoms are a red rash that appears all over the face, neck, torso, arms, and legs.
 Sometimes, the rashes leave a white, clear area around the mouth.